-Cabarrus County’s Purchasing and Contracting division strives to ensure the cost effective, efficient and timely procurement of necessary goods and services.
+Cabarrus County’s Purchasing and Contracting division strives for efficiency.
+They ensure the cost effective, efficient and timely procurement of goods and services.

 All purchasing activities are governed by NC General Statutes.
 The intent of the program is to ensure the taxpayer.
 Taxpayers need to know they receive full value for each dollar of public funds spent.
-To that end, procedures conform to open, ethical and sound procurement policies and practices.
-Qualified suppliers are invited to compete for the County’s business, which consists of a variety of goods and services.
+Procedures conform to open, ethical and sound procurement policies and practices.
+Qualified suppliers are invited to compete for the County’s business.
+The County purchases a variety of goods and services.

-Cabarrus County uses both decentralized and centralized procurement operations, and obtains goods and services.
-The County primarily uses procurement cards and purchase orders (POs) for supplies, equipment and materials and contracts.
+Cabarrus uses both decentralized and centralized procurement operations when obtaining goods and services.
+The County primarily uses procurement cards and purchase order (POs).
+They use these for supplies, equipment and materials and contracts.
 The County uses contracts for construction and services (consultants, architects and engineers, security, medical services, etc.).

-In order to achieve fair and equitable competition and to maintain the integrity of the purchasing process, vendor discussions with County personnel should be coordinated through the purchasing agent.
+We want to achieve fair and equitable competition and maintain purchasing process integrity.
+Therefore, vendor discussions with County personnel should be coordinated through the purchasing agent.
 Especially when discussing bids or quotes.

-The Invitation for Bid (IFB), Request for Proposal (RFP) or Request for Qualifications (RFQ) provides all the necessary instructions and a complete description of the requirement, with specifications and terms and conditions, to enable appropriate preparation of a response.
-Each responding vendor is responsible for carefully reading and understanding the documents.
-Direct questions related to the bid documents go to the purchasing agent or their designee.
+Invitation for Bid, Request for Proposal or Request for Qualifications documents are thorough.
+They provide all the necessary instructions and a complete description of the requirement.
+Specifications and terms and conditions enable appropriate preparation of a response.
+Each responding vendor must carefully read and understand the documents.
+For direct questions about bid documents contact the purchasing agent or their designee.

-The County opens responses to IFB and RFP at the specific time and place cited in the instructions.
+The County opens responses to RFQ, RFP and IFB at the specific time and place cited in the instructions.
 Bids delivered after the specified time are not considered for evaluation.
-It is important to note that upon opening, bid documents and information are public record.
+Upon opening, bid documents and information are public record.
 The purchasing agent may contact vendors at his/her discretion.
 The agent may do this for clarifications necessary for proper evaluation.

-Generally, awards for purchases valued at less than $90,000 are made by the purchasing agent; awards for purchases valued at more than $90,000 are presented to the Board of Commissioners.
-Applicable sales and use tax should be added to invoices as a separate line item.
+Generally, awards for purchases valued at less than $90,000 are made by the purchasing agent.
+Awards for purchases valued at more than $90,000 are presented to the Board of Commissioners.
+Applicable sales and use tax gets added to invoices as a separate line item.
 Payment terms are normally “net 30 days.”

-County departments are encouraged to contact the vendor directly to resolve any dissatisfaction with product, warranty or service performance.
-Vendors who do not act responsibly to quickly resolve legitimate complaints may be removed from contracts.
+County departments contact vendors directly to resolve dissatisfaction.
+This dissatisfaction can be with product, warranty or service performance.
+Vendors should act responsibly to quickly resolve legitimate complaints.
+If not, they may be removed from contracts.

 Address vendor protests regarding contract awards to the purchasing agent in writing.

-Prospective vendors are encouraged to email the purchasing agent with specifications of items and services provided by their company.
+Prospective vendors should email the purchasing agent.
+Include specifications of the items and services provided by their company.
 If a vendor feels the need to make personal contact, appointments are preferred.
-Sales contacts are normally scheduled on Tuesday and Thursday, between 9-11 a.m. and 2-4 p.m.
+Sales contacts are Tuesday and Thursday, between 9-11 am and 2-4 pm.
 Late arrival for a scheduled appointment may result in a reschedule.

 Gifts And Favors From Vendors